EC3 has some of the best‐known tall buildings in the City ‐ e.g. the Gherkin, the Scalpel, the Walkie Talkie and the Cheesegrater.

 This is another 15‐storey office building and is based on a conceptual scheme by Foster but refined and extended by tp bennett.

 The 45m square site is subdivided into nine bays.
-The project is due for completion in June 2020.
+The project is now complete.

 Artist impression of 40 Leadenhall Street (Source: Make)